WIEZ (AM): History

 On December 23, 2009, Christian Voice of Central Ohio Inc. applied to the FCC to transfer the broadcast license for WEKI to FRC of Alabama LLC, doing business as "Focus Radio Communications" (Frederick Holland, managing member).
 The Commission approved this application on February 16, 2010, and the transaction was consummated April 30, 2010.
 Focus Radio, which provided programming for both WEKI and WTKI under a local marketing agreement from November 2009, paid a total of $235,000 for the licenses and assets of both stations.
 Upon commencement of the local marketing agreement with Focus Radio, WEKI was originally a simulcast of sister WTKI in Huntsville.

 Also in 2009, WEKI began broadcasting on FM translator W234AD, Decatur, at 94.7 FM.

 In 2010, WEKI broadcast at least 85 Southern League baseball games as a member of the Huntsville Stars Radio Network.
 The network also included sister station WTKI and WWIC in Scottsboro.
 The Stars discontinued play in 2015, when the team moved to Biloxi, Mississippi.

 In 2011, WEKI separated from the WTKI simulcast, focusing on Decatur and the western part of the metro area - although the two stations carried much of the same programming throughout the week.

 On March 8, 2018, WEKI changed its format from talk to oldies, branded as "94.7 Oldies Radio" under new WIEZ calls.
 Veteran DC programmer Chris Roth became the Program Director.

 On March 4, 2019, an application was filed with the FCC to transfer ownership of WIEZ and the 94.7 translator (now W234DN) to MKRadio1, LLC (Joshua Bohn, managing member) for $131,500.
 Ownership transferred from Focus Radio to MKRadio1 on July 1, 2019.
 Accuweather forecasts and ABC News were added in October.
-The format shifted from Oldies to "Soft Oldies" on October 25, 2019.
+The format shifted from oldies to soft oldies on October 25, 2019.

-At 9:47 AM September 13, 2021, WIEZ began stunting with a loop of Tone Lōc's early 1989 rap hit "Wild Thing".
-At 5:15 PM September 16, the station debuted a 1980s-1990s dance music format.
+At 9:47 am on September 13, 2021, WIEZ began stunting with a loop of Tone Lōc's early 1989 rap hit "Wild Thing".
+At 5:15 pm on September 16, the station debuted a 1980s–1990s dance music format.
 The oldies format continues to air on WIEZ's website.

 On September 24, 2021, WIEZ rebranded as "Wild 94.7".

+On September 22, 2025, WIEZ changed their format from rhythmic contemporary to Regional Mexican, branded as "94.7 La Raza".